bishopce16/stroke_prediction_analysis/README.md

 ## Technologies Used

+# Technologies Used

-## Data Cleaning and Analysis
+### Data Cleaning and Analysis
-Jupyter Notebook/Pandas will be used to clean the data and perform an exploratory analysis.
-Further analysis will be completed using Python.
+Jupyter Notebook/Pandas and Matplotlib will be used to clean the data and perform an exploratory analysis.
+Using to Further analysis will be completed using NumPy Python.

-## Database Storage
+### Database Storage
-PostgreSQL is the database we intend to use, and we will integrate ________ to display the data.
+PostgreSQL is the database we intend to use, and we will integrate Tableau to display the data.

-## Machine Learning
+### Machine Learning
-Supervised Machine Learning and SciKitLearn is the ML library we'll be using to create a Classification Model with a gradient booster.
+Python's scikit-learn will be employed to create a supervised machine learning binary classification model using the stroke patient data csv file.
+The goal is to create a model that is able to determine whether or not a patient is at a high risk of having a stroke based on various characteristics of the patient.

-## Dashboard
+### Dashboard
-In addition to using Tableau Public software, we will also __________ for a fully functioning and interactive dashboard.
-It will be hosted on Tableau.
+Our dashboard will hosted on Tableau Public software, for a fully functioning and interactive dashboard.

 ## Data Cleaning and Analysis